Kreswell/kreswell.github.io/_posts/2019-08-02-QuantumKoans.md

 Imagine throwing a dart (with a geometric point tip) at the [real number line](https://en.wikipedia.org/wiki/Real_line).
 Suppose you aim at $$\pi$$.
 What's the probability that you hit $$\pi$$ *exactly*?
 How will you know if you hit $$\pi$$ *exactly*?
 Suppose you try to cheat and stick the dart *exactly* on $$\pi$$ by hand.
 Is that even possible?
 What if instead of aiming at $$\pi$$, you aim at $$2$$.
 Is that different, or is $$2$$ just as "easy to hit" as $$\pi$$?

 ### Emptiness
-I'm just going to point you towards the Mahayana Buddhist concepts of [sunyata](https://en.wikipedia.org/wiki/%C5%9A%C5%ABnyat%C4%81) or [emptiness](https://www.learnreligions.com/sunyata-or-emptiness-450191) and dependent origination, and the Kantian concept of the *unknowability* of the [thing-in-itself](https://en.wikipedia.org/wiki/Thing-in-itself).
+I'm just going to point you towards the Mahayana Buddhist concepts of [sunyata](https://en.wikipedia.org/wiki/%C5%9A%C5%ABnyat%C4%81) or [emptiness](https://www.learnreligions.com/sunyata-or-emptiness-450191) and [dependent](https://en.wikipedia.org/wiki/Prat%C4%ABtyasamutp%C4%81da) [origination](https://www.learnreligions.com/dependent-origination-meaning-449723).
+Or, if you prefer a western source, the Kantian concept of the *unknowability* of the [thing-in-itself](https://en.wikipedia.org/wiki/Thing-in-itself).

 ### Quotes
 Finally, let me list a few quotes that might get us thinking in the right direction.